kritikov/SQLTailor-released/README.md

 - The translator has parsing functions for the token classes.
 For example, if the token is a SelectStatement class then the corresponding function is the SelectStatementParse.
 The traslator get the token and parses it with this function.
 - Every parsing function searches the elements of the token (usually is a tree wich contains other tokens) and for each of them calls their corresponing parsing functions based on their class.
 That means that the parsing functions are recursive.
 - The final result is a text but the tranlator can convert it to a FlowDocument with formatted words using its GetFlowDocument() method.

+If you want to work with the source you might have to install from the NuGet the Microsoft.SqlServer.TransactSql.ScriptDom.